brunohenriquy/davinci-crawling-project-template/README.md

 __NOTE__: the installation of the dependencies will take some time because the `dse-driver` or `cassandra-driver` has to be compiled.

+We can add as many crawlers as we want.

 ### Test crawler